 Wait for the ‘B’ of the bang and launch yourself out of the blocks, pushing off the pedals with both feet whilst pumping the arms rapidly.

 It's important that you begin aggressively.
-Failing to do this will reduce your speed during your drive phase of the race.
+Failing to do this will reduce your momentum during your drive phase.

 Drive forward for the first 10m, then from 10-30m you should gradually begin to come up into an upright position where you should be nearing full flow and approaching maximum velocity.